anderskm/tucgffcnnfss/README.md

 ----------

 # Disclaimer
 The authors of this guide share no connection to Caffe, PASCAL or the authors of “Fully Convolutional Network for Semantic Segmentation”.
-All credit for developing the Caffe, gathering the PASCAL dataset and developing the method for @Fully Convolutional Network for Semantic Segmentation@ should go to the respective authors, and not the authors of this guide.
+All credit for developing the Caffe, gathering the PASCAL dataset and developing the method for "Fully Convolutional Network for Semantic Segmentation" should go to the respective authors, and not the authors of this guide.